f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 Tenant software images are loaded directly into the F5OS platform layer.
 For the initial release of rSeries supported tenant version are v15.1.5 for the r5000 & r10000, and v15.1.6 for the r2000 & r4000.
 No other TMOS versions are supported other than hotfixes or rollups based on those versions of software and upgrades to newer versions happen within the tenant itself, not in the F5OS layer.
 The images inside F5OS are for intial deployment only.

 Before deploying any tenant, you must ensure you have a proper tenant software release loaded into the F5OS platform layer.
 If an HTTPS/SCP/SFTP server is not available, you may upload a tenant image using scp directly to the F5OS platform layer.
 Simply scp an image to the out-of-band management IP address using the admin account and a path of **IMAGES**.
-There are also other upload options avilable in the GUI (Upload from Browser) or API (HTTPS/SCP/SFTP).
+There are also other upload options avilable in the WebUI (Upload from Browser) or API (HTTPS/SCP/SFTP).

 .. code-block:: bash